pachyderm/pachyderm/BAZEL.md

 If you'd like to invoke the version of Go used for proto generation, run `bazel run //:go`.

-If the build prints something like "The following buildozer command can fix this...", use `bazel run //:buildozer` to invoke [buildozer](https://github.com/bazelbuild/buildtools/blob/master/buildozer/README.md).
+If the build prints something like "You can use the following buildozer command to fix these issues:", use `bazel run //:buildozer` to invoke [buildozer](https://github.com/bazelbuild/buildtools/blob/master/buildozer/README.md).

 If you somehow find yourself responsible for bazelifying the repo, `bazel run //:gazelle` will run